-The AIPPI (International Association for the Protection of Intellectual Property) adopted four Resolutions at its last Congress held in October 2021.
-The Resolutions, as usual, are the result of extensive debate among delegates from the national groups and serve as a recommendation for the standardization of norms to be adopted by member countries concerning the development, improvement, and harmonization of international IP protection.
+There were four Resolutions prepared by the AIPPI (International Association for the Protection of Intellectual Property), at its last congress, in October 2021.
+The Resolutions, as usual, are the result of a broad debate between the delegates of the groups and protected internationally for the development of countries, with a view to international protection, improvement and harmonization of countries.

-Resolution Q 276, on Patents, deals with “Inventiveness and sufficiency of disclosure in AI inventions”; Q 277, referring to Trademarks, addresses the “Registrability of trademarks against public order or morality”; Q 278, on Industrial Designs, concerns “Industrial designs and the role of prior art”; Q 279, of a more general nature, discusses “Reasonable awareness in compensation for infringement of IP rights”.
+Resolution Q 276, on Patents, deals with “Inventiveness and descriptive sufficiency in Artificial Intelligence inventions”.
+A Trademarks, Approach to Benchmarks 277, Trademarks, References to Public Order and Customs.
+Q 278, on Industrial Designs, concerns “Industrial designs and the role of the state of the art”.
+As for Q 27, of a more general nature, it deals with “Reasonable science in relation to the compensation of IP rights”

 Soon, the rapporteurs of the Brazilian AIPPI Group, Marcos Blasi and Rafael Atab, will comment on the 2021 Resolutions in a specific publication dedicated to the topic.